LSWR suburban lines: Kingston

 The town of Kingston had had its somewhat remote station on the main line from the outset and the LSWR obtained powers to reach the town centre, from the north-west.
-The line was authorised on 6 August 1860, a single arc from Twickenham, approaching Kingston from the west.
+The line was authorised by the South Western Railway (General) Act 1860 (23 & 24 Vict. c. clxxxv) on 6 August 1860, a single arc from Twickenham, approaching Kingston from the west.
 There was pressure to terminate the line on the west side of the River Thames, at Hampton Wick.
 This would have required passengers arriving to pay the halfpenny toll to cross the river bridge on foot to Kingston.
 The LSWR did not wish to open a Hampton Wick station.
-However the Lords Committee had inserted a clause requiring them to make and maintain a Hampton Wick station as well.
+However the Lords committee had inserted a clause requiring them to make and maintain a Hampton Wick station as well.
 The line opened on 1 July 1863, with stations at Teddington, Hampton Wick and New Kingston.
 As well as LSWR trains, the North London Railway operated passenger trains to Kingston under a duty on LSWR in an earlier act of Parliament.